 Market Improvements in the Works

 The Market is constantly striving to get better and better.
 Learn about the capital and other improvements ongoing and coming to the Market.
-Now, a pedestrian bridge project and new indoor shed project are in progress.

 Friends of the Public Market, Market Merchandise